mattmess1221/firefox-gtk-controls/README.md

 ## Installing

-Before starting, you need to open `about:config` and manually set `toolkit.legacyUserProfileCustomization.stylesheets = true`.
+Before starting, you need to open `about:config` and manually set `toolkit.legacyUserProfileCustomizations.stylesheets` to `true`.
 This will tell Firefox to look for your stylesheets when starting.

 ### Installer Script